Welcome to today's edition of the Rush 24-7 podcast.

 And Chris Christie got a green room where the most predominant object in it is the toilet.

-His uh his campaign guys were put us in a bathroom for crying out loud.
+They've put us in a bathroom for crying out loud.

-I'd say if you guys are focusing on the green room, how much time are you going to be in the green room?
+I'd say, if you guys are focusing on the green room, how much time are you going to be in the green room?

-I mean, the green room, well, big big whoop.
+I mean, the green room, big whoop.

 I mean, it was so esoteric and so boring, and it contained its own language that did not relate to people.

-It was it was an it was instant death.
+It was instant death.

 You just didn't talk about the budget.